zzikkzzakk/zzikkzzakk/README.md

 Description: Implemented scalable big data jobs and infrastructure on AWS for processing millions of time-critical sensor data from vehicles worldwide.
 Addressed challenges like skewed geodata distribution.
 Led a team of up to 10 developers.

 ### 🗺️ AI Engineering: Implementation of AI applications in the backend
-Technologies: Python, Django, GCP, Azure, AWS, Docker, Terraform
+Technologies: Python, Django, LLM+RAG, AI Agents, GCP, Azure, AWS, Docker, Terraform

 Description: Developed various AI applications with Python / Django, including REST APIs.
 Applications include LLM+RAG solutions as well as AI agents.
 Designed software architecture and cloud infrastructure, and automated infrastructure using Terraform.
 <!--